klieret/everything-you-didnt-now-you-needed/slides.md

 # WebAssembly

 * **⁉️ Problem:** Distributing code is hard.
-Binder takes time to start & requires running the code one someone else's machine.
+Binder takes time to start & requires running the code on someone else's machine.

 <v-click>